robbert-vdh/yabridge/README.md

 additional dependencies for their GUIs to work correctly.
 Notable examples
 include:

-- If plugins have missing or invisible text, then installing `corefonts` through `winetricks` may help.
+- If plugins have missing or invisible text, then installing `corefonts` or `allfonts` through `winetricks` may help.
 - **Serum** requires you to disable `d2d1.dll` in `winecfg` and to install `gdiplus` through `winetricks`.
 You may also want to disable the tooltips by going to the global settings tab, unchecking 'Show help tooltips', and